rayjlim/spyfall/README.md

 I may experiment and try converting the modules to Singleton globals, but for now it's this way.

 page uses a CDN reference, meaning no need to install the dependencies unless it's for development.

+Uses a player weighting system so the player picked as the spy is evenly distributed.

 for testing
 -----------